 We saw immediately that it was rather trivial for an equilateral triangle or any right triangle or the extreme situation of a collapsed triangle (0,0, pi) but stopped at that.
 It also struck us that the value for the equilateral triangle (5.196) was the lowest positive value the that product or sum of the tangent triad took.
 We excitedly pointed this to our father.
 He seemed unimpressed and simply mumbled something and went to attend to his work.

-Sometime later, armed with that wonderful elixir known as testosterone, when we teaching our brother trigonometry we effortless showed him why this beautiful relationship was rather trivial.
+Sometime later, armed with that wonderful elixir known as testosterone, when we teaching our brother trigonometry we effortlessly showed him why this beautiful relationship was rather trivial.

 For a triangle: